Government of the Philippines: Executive branch

-The Executive Branch of government comprise the Cabinet and all executive departments, led by the president.
+The Executive Branch of government comprises the Cabinet and all executive departments, led by the president.
 The president and vice president are directly elected separately by national popular vote for a term of six years.
-While the vice president may be re-elected unlimited number of times (but only limited to two consecutive terms), the president is barred from seeking re-election.
+While the vice president may be re-elected an unlimited number of times (but only limited to two consecutive terms), the president is barred from seeking re-election.
 The incumbent president and vice president are Bongbong Marcos and Sara Duterte, respectively, who were elected in 2022.

 President

 The president of the Philippines is the country's chief executive, serving as the head of state and head of government.
 The president heads all executive departments.
 The heads of the departments, which make up the cabinet, are appointed by the president subject to the approval of the Commission on Appointments.
 The president also supervises all local government units.
 The president may also give executive issuances, grant pardons, and exercise the power of eminent domain.
 Aside from having the power to veto any bill, the president also sets the legislative agenda for Congress.